-At the beginning of the nineteenth century, the hospital was transformed into a nursing home, and after a hundred years the project of demolishing the hospital with the church was considered.
-This intention, however, was abandoned, in 1907 the church was rearranged and later the church was restored.
-Fighting from 1945 the church survived with minor devastation.
-In the years 1946-49 the damage was repaired.
+At the beginning of the 19th century, the hospital was transformed into an old people’s home, and after another hundred years, the project of demolishing the hospital and the church was considered.
+Fortunately, this intention was abandoned, in 1907 the vicinity of the church was tidied up, and later the church itself was renovated.
+The monument survived the fights of 1945 with little damage.
+In the years 1946-1949, the damages were repaired by the foundation of the Polish state.
 During the “flood of the millennium” in 1997, the church was under water.
 At the end of the 1990s, it was drained and restored.

 The Gothic church was built as a small building, situated on the route leading from the east to Wrocław, surrounded by a cemetery and adjacent to hospital buildings, probably originally wooden or half-timbered.
 The church and monastery complex was most likely surrounded by a wall or at least a fence.

 Initially, the church consisted of a two-aisle nave with an interior length of 12.7 meters and a width of 7.85 meters, and a short chancel, ended with a straight wall from the east.
 Both of these parts were reinforced from the outside with buttresses, including an atypical buttress in the center of the west façade, and to the chancel from the north a small 15th-century sacristy was added.
 The elevations were pierced with tall and narrow windows, splayed both outside and inside.